SOM-Research/MFMLOps/README.md

       ├── generatedTDSPBPMNProcessModel.bpmn    // The generated BPMN 2.0 file from the TDSP modeled process
       └── generatedTDSPHTMLDocumentation.html   // The generated HTML documentation navigable file from the TDSP modeled process
 ```

+### Examples

+The *examples* folder contains outputs based on the [Microsoft Team Data Science Process](https://learn.microsoft.com/en-us/azure/architecture/data-science-process/overview).
+Namely:
+- a process model built with the MFMLOps graphical modeler;
+- a BPMN 2.0 file for enacting the process on any compatible BPM suite; and
+- an HTML documentation file to browse the contents and descriptions of the process elements.

 ## License